by Wylie Mitchell

 Taylor Pond continues to have many attractive qualities.
 The shallow depth means that it quickly warms in the summer to provide excellent swimming close to the towns of Auburn and Lewiston.
 It freezes quickly in the winter to provide skating, skiing and ice fishing during the winter.
 It has an abundant bass, pickerel, and recently pike populations that thrive in its warm waters and attract people who enjoy fishing.
 The Department of Marine Resources considers the pond to be prime spawning habitat for alewives and trucks adult fish above the dams on the Androscoggin River into Taylor Pond.
 It has a naturally high level of biologic productivity that sustains an abundant wildlife population for all to enjoy.
 It remains a place that never ceases to astound us with its beauty.

-METHODOLOGY: Samples are collected near the deepest point in the pond.
-This point has been determined previously and the historic location has been noted on maps available to the samplers.
-This spot is reached by boat and verified each time by visual triangulation for Secchi disk readings.
+METHODOLOGY: Samples are collected at the deepest point in the pond.
+This point has been determined previously and the historic location has been noted on maps available to the samplers along with GPS coordinates.
+This spot is reached by boat and verified each time by visual triangulation or GPS reading.
 In addition to visual triangulation an ultrasound depth meter is used before collecting core and grab samples.
 Grab samples are taken using a Van Dorn Water Sampler.
 Core samples are taken with a core sampler home-manufactured from a 50 foot flexible PVC tube.
 The method for grab samples at a specified depth and core samples are done according to the protocol of the Maine Bureau of Land and Water Quality, Division of Environmental Assessment.

 COLOR: Performed on core samples using a Hach color wheel (CO 20-100) and units are in Standard Platinum Units (SPU).

 PH: Performed on core samples using a Hach Bromothymol Blue test kit for pH.